rafalcode/streeb12days/ep7_swans.md

 **LK:** Because the fish will eat the envelope?

 **SA:** The fish will eat the envelope, turn on itself in a feeding frenzy, and take its own life.
-The whole caboodle disappears en route and the customer gets bugger all, and that's that's a teensy weensy bit dishonest, I think.
+The whole caboodle disappears en route and the customer gets bugger all, and that's a teensy weensy bit dishonest, I think.

 **LK:** Sir Arthur, were you ever accused of fraudulent trading?